adilakhter/advent-of-code/README.md

 # Advent of Code

-Implementation of Exercises of [Advent of Code](http://adventofcode.com/) with Scala.
+Implementation of the problems of [Advent of Code](http://adventofcode.com/).